lingeringsocket/shlurd/docs/words.md

 ```

 You can also extend words I already know with additional usages.
 For
-example, from Wordnet, I know the word "rad" as a noun (a unit of
+example, from WordNet, I know the word "rad" as a noun (a unit of
 absorbed ionizing radiation).
 You can extend it to be usable as an
 adjective as well: